- Ipanema, Rio de Janeiro

 In no other city in the world is the beach the main attraction.
-In Miami, it is the reason it receives so many tourists, curious about experiencing its parade of steroids, silicone, and sand-and-sun worshipers.
-When you finally take a break from that, the many cafes in the Art Deco District are another distraction, although the year-round heat will soon take you back to the ocean and eye candy.
+In Miami, it's the reason it receives so many tourists, curious about experiencing its parade of steroids, silicone, and sand-and-sun worshipers.
+When you finally take a break from that, the many cafés in the Art Deco District are another distraction, although the year-round heat will soon take you back to the ocean and eye candy.
 Miami is the ultimate see-and-be-seen destination, and the people-watching continues beyond the beach.
-The flashy clubs are for a night before another day at the palm-studded beach, and the joys of a flamboyant urban resort life.
+The flashy clubs are for nights before another day at the palm-studded beach and the joys of a flamboyant urban resort life.

-L.A.’s bohemian beach is packed with bodybuilders, tattooed bodies, and all kinds of eclectic groups in its golden sands full of palm trees.
-In between them are rollerbladers, green lawns, galleries, cafes, and surf shops on the must-stroll Ocean Front Walk facing the beach.
-Venice Beach is a paradise for people-watching and by far the most interesting beach in Los Angeles, and arguably the most beautiful.
-Observe the human and natural spectacles and you’ll have a picture of what Los Angeles is all about.
+L.A.’s bohemian beach attracts bodybuilders, tattooed bodies, and all kinds of eclectic groups to its golden sands full of palm trees.
+In between them are rollerbladers, green lawns, galleries, cafés, and surf shops on the must-stroll Ocean Front Walk facing the beach.
+Venice Beach is a paradise for people-watching, and by far the most interesting beach in Los Angeles, and arguably the most beautiful.
+Observe the human and natural spectacles, and you’ll have a picture of what Los Angeles is all about.

 See the Los Angeles City Guide

 Just as famous as Sydney’s Opera House are the city’s beaches, with waters always taken over by surfers and dolphins.
 Within minutes from the center of the city you’ll be stepping on golden sand, and the exact place to head to is Bondi Beach.
 It’s a crescent of sand faced by a variety of shops, often packed with sun and wave seekers.
 It’s a world-class surfing destination with a surprisingly relaxing atmosphere, and a melting pot of crowds, from rich to poor, from young to old.